-Palomino is a beach town on Colombia’s northern Caribbean coast that has turned into a popular tourist destination, especially among backpackers.
-Sporting a laid back and hipster vibe, it is a nice stop on a tour of Colombia’s northern coast.
-In this travel guide to Palomino, you will learn how to get there, accommodations, and what to do in Palomino.
+Palomino, Colombia, a small beach town on the country’s northern Caribbean coast, is a popular destination, especially among backpackers.
+Sporting a laid back and hipster vibe, it is a great stop on a tour of Colombia’s northern coast.
+In this travel guide to Palomino, Colombia, you will learn how to get there, what to do, and where to stay in Palomino.

 Why You Should Visit Palomino

-Located about an hour and a half north of Santa Marta, Palomino is a cool and relaxed place to hang out for a few days by the beach, meet some fellow travelers, enjoy some chilled out nightlife, and eat some good grub.
-It is also the gateway to explore more of Colombia’s La Guajira Peninsula.
+Located about 90 minutes north of Santa Marta, Palomino is a cool place to hang out for a few days by the beach, meet some fellow travelers, enjoy some chilled out nightlife, and eat some good grub.
+It is also a gateway to explore more of Colombia’s La Guajira Peninsula.

-We stopped at Palomino for two nights in July 2018 on our way back from Punta Gallinas.
+My wife and I stopped at Palomino for two nights in July 2018 on our way back from Punta Gallinas.
 It was a nice respite from the more roughing it style of travel we did there and in Cabo de la Vela.
 I also spent a night in Palomino with a friend in April 2019 (sneak peak: the vibe and food drew me back more than anything).

-It seemed to me that Palomino has replaced Taganga as a nice stop off point for backpackers, and it reminded me quite a bit of the vibes in Taganga a few years back, basically a quiet beach town that has been turned into a tourist destination with a proliferation of trendy hostels and restaurants/cafes/bars.
+Palomino has in many ways replaced Taganga as a cool stop off point for backpackers, and it reminded me quite a bit of the vibes in Taganga a 5 or so years back, basically a quiet beach town that has been turned into a destination with a proliferation of trendy hostels and restaurants/cafes/bars.

-Below, I will give you a run down of our visit.
-In this travel guide to Palomino, you will learn how to get there, available accommodations, and what to do in Palomino, Colombia along with some useful tips and a suggested packing list.
+Here, I will give you a run down of my experiences in Palomino.
+In this ultimate travel guide to Palomino, you will learn how to get there, what to do, where to eat, and where to stay in Palomino, Colombia along with some useful tips and a suggested packing list.

 How to Get to Palomino